Local Policy File (Advanced)

 Policies

-The policies section defines the default behaviours that will apply to all web resources exposed by the NGINX server or Kong Gateway as well as specific rules for overriding the default behaviour for specific hostname/path combinations.
+The policies section defines the default behaviors that will apply to all web resources exposed by the NGINX server, Kong Gateway or APISIX Gateway as well as specific rules for overriding the default behaviour for specific hostname/path combinations.

 Example